zhangxin1995/PTD/README.md

 4. Global tracklet index.
 The global index is obtained by splicing the tracklets under all cameras together.
 5. Trajectory index.
 The trajectory index indicates a tracklet belongs to which trajectory.

-The dataset are represented by dict, and each of them has the following meanings:
+The dataset are represented by a `dict`, and each of them has the following meanings:
 1. qcs: Camera index list of query tracklets.
 2. qts: Timestamp list of query tracklets.
 3. qfs: Feature list list of query tracklets.
 4. qls: Person index list of query tracklets.
-5. fqcs:Camera list index list of query images.
+5. fqcs: Camera list index list of query images.
 6. tidxs: Camera tracklet index list of gallery tracklets.
-7. fqfs:Feature list of query image.
+7. fqfs: Feature list of query image.
-8. fqls:Person index list of query images.
+8. fqls: Person index list of query images.
 9. tcs: Camera index list of gallery tracklets.
-10. gts:Timestamp list of gallery tracklets.
+10. gts: Timestamp list of gallery tracklets.
-11. tfs:Feature list of  gallery tracklets.
+11. tfs: Feature list of  gallery tracklets.
-12. tls:Person index list of gallery tracklets.
+12. tls: Person index list of gallery tracklets.
-13. ftcs:Camera index list of gallery images.
+13. ftcs: Camera index list of gallery images.
-14. ftfs:Feature list of gallery images.
+14. ftfs: Feature list of gallery images.
-15. ftls:Person index list of gallery images.
+15. ftls: Person index list of gallery images.
-16. ftidxs:Camera tracklet index list of gallery images.
+16. ftidxs: Camera tracklet index list of gallery images.
 17. idx2pathidx: Map the person index to the global tracklet index.
 18. tpath2index:Map the trajectory index to the global tracklet index.
 19. qidxs: Camera tracklet index list of query tracklets.
-20. fqidxs:Camera tracklet index list of query images.
+20. fqidxs: Camera tracklet index list of query images.